top of page

 Do you see how the devil has tricked us?

 As believers of God in Christ Jesus, we have to stop participating in traditions without questioning why we do them in the first place.
-And if something doesn't feel right, listen to that, because God has placed His Holy Spirit in all faithful believers in Christ Jesus to guide you, protect you, and to testify to you the truth.
+And if something doesn't feel right, listen to that, because God has placed His Holy Spirit in all faithful believers in Christ Jesus to guide you, protect you, and testify to you the truth.

 Jesus said, "If you love me, keep my commands.
 And I will ask the Father, and He will give you another advocate to help you and be with you forever— the Spirit of truth.
 The world cannot accept Him, because it neither sees Him nor knows Him.
 But you know Him, for He lives with you and will be in you." - John 14:15-16.